 1 | Self-care every day

-There is no better way to learn how to rebuild confidence than to take time every day and provide the care your body, mind, and heart needs.
+There is no better way to address the question, “why am I losing confidence as I get older”, than to take time every day and provide the care your body, mind, and heart needs.

 Because, if you don’t think you’re worthy of that priority, it’s going to be pretty hard to regain the self-esteem that’s lacking in your life.